triton-inference-server/tutorials/Quick_Deploy/vLLM/README.md

 ## Step 2: Launch Triton Inference Server

 Once you have the model repository setup, it is time to launch the triton server.
-Starting with 23.10 release, a dedicated container with pre-installed vLLM is available on [NGC.](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver) To use this container to launch Triton, you can use the docker command below.
+Starting with 23.10 release, a dedicated container with vLLM pre-installed is available on [NGC.](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tritonserver) To use this container to launch Triton, you can use the docker command below.
 ```
 docker run --gpus all -it --net=host --rm -p 8001:8001 --shm-size=1G --ulimit memlock=-1 --ulimit stack=67108864 -v ${PWD}:/work -w /work nvcr.io/nvidia/tritonserver:<xx.yy>-vllm-python-py3 tritonserver --model-store ./model_repository
 ```
 Where \<xx.yy\> is the version of Triton that you want to use (and pulled above).
-Please note, that Triton's vllm container was first published in 23.10 release, so any prior version will not work.
+Please note, that Triton's vLLM container was first published in 23.10 release, so any prior version will not work.

 After you start Triton you will see output on the console showing